 2. Customize the sync to fit everyone needs

-The big advantage of using Trello as an additional layer of your work management app is that it acts as a "buffer" between the other team and you.
+The big advantage of using Trello as an additional layer of your work management tool is that it acts as a "buffer" between the other team and you.
 The other team is free to add tasks, comment on them etc. but you are free to make these new task sync automatically to your personal list of task.

 Unito offers two kinds of filters based on labels: Unito will sync all tasks that have specific "whitelisted" labels to them (the top filter), and will not sync tasks that have specific "blacklisted" labels to them (the bottom filter).
 Note that you can use both types of filters at once; in that case, if a task has both a whitelisted label and a blacklisted label, it will not be synced.